 Quantum Kernel Methods

-This note describes the quantum kernel classifier implemented in qml.kernel_methods.
+This note describes the quantum kernel classifier and regressor implementations in qml.kernel_methods and qml.kernels.

 • classical data is encoded into a quantum state